abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 that it is unchanging and permanent?
 Is it trustworthy?* Well, not for sure.

-It’s important to investigate and reflect on aniccā—to take it in.
+It’s important to investigate and reflect on anicca—to take it in.
 When we do this, we’re able to apply a true form of wisdom, which doesn’t require knowing a lot of things.
 This wisdom is the ability to abide in a place of stability, even as we stay aware of and feel the uncertainty